qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 .......

 ``Distance matrix`` [vector: point]
-  Point vector layer containing the distance calculation for each input feature.
+  Point (or MultiPoint for the "Linear (N * *k* x 3)" case) vector layer containing the distance calculation for each input feature.
-  Its attribute table depends on the selected matrix type.
+  Its features and attribute table depend on the selected output matrix type.

 .. _qgisdistancetonearesthublinetohub:

 Distance to nearest hub (line to hub)
 -------------------------------------
-Creates a line that joins each feature of an input vector to the nearest feature in a destination layer.
+Creates lines that join each feature of an input vector to the nearest feature in a destination layer.
 Distances are calculated based on the :ref:`center
 <qgispointonsurface>` of each feature.